Uyghur detainees at Guantanamo Bay: Asylum in Canada

 On June 2, 2008, The Globe and Mail reported that recently released documents suggested that the Government of Canada had come close to offering asylum to the Uyghurs.

 The Globe reports that Canadian officials held back from offering the Uyghur captives asylum out of fear that the PRC government would retaliate against Huseyin Celil, a Canadian citizen of Uyghur background, who was in Chinese custody.

 On February 4, 2009, The Globe and Mail reported that Hassan Anvar's refugee claim, and the refugee claims of two of his compatriots were close to completion.

 The article quoted Mehmet Tohti, a Uyghur human rights activist who stated that he had met with Immigration Minister Jason Kenney.

 According to the Globe, Tohti claimed there had been a positive consensus to admit Anvar, and two men whose lawyers haven't authorized their names to be released.

 According to the Canwest News Service, Kenney is considering issuing special ministerial permits for the three Uyghurs.

 According to Reuters, Alyshan Velshi, from Kenney's office, disputed whether Canada was close to accepting any Uyghurs.

 The other fourteen Uyghurs hadn't yet satisfied an obligation Canada expects of refugee claimants—that they establish their identity.

 The Don Valley Refugee Resettlement Organization is sponsoring Hassan Anvar's refugee claim.

 The archdiocese of Montreal is sponsoring the other two men.
 Their sponsors will support the men with housing and clothing, if they are admitted.

 Role of American Uyghurs

 An article published by the Associated Press on October 10, 2008, quoted Elshat Hassan and Nury Turkel, two leaders of the Uyghur American Association, about plans for American-Uyghurs to help the Uyghur detainees acclimatize, once they have been admitted to the USA.
 Court records included a detailed plan by the UAA to assist Uyghur detainees in resettling in the United States.
-Turkel said the Uyghurs are as oppressed as the Tibetans, but they don't receive as much recognition because they lack a high-profile leader, like the Dalai Lama.